-of which provide basic information about CdLS.
-She also sends a list of when they're ready.
-She tells the dad she'll call back in a week to check in
+Deirdre spends the next hour on the phone with him.
+She follows up by mailing copies of the New Parent Packet and Facing the Challenges, both of which provide basic information about CdLS.
+She also sends a list of other parents in the family's region so that they can reach out to others when they're ready.
+She tells the dad she'll call back in a week to check in on the family.